 Risperdal was originally developed in the early 1990s and approved by the FDA solely as an antipsychotic to treat schizophrenia in adults.
 However, the drug’s manufacturer, Johnson & Johnson, soon pushed to market the medication to two other groups in order to increase profits: children and senior citizens.
 They also wanted the drug approved for treatments outside of schizophrenia.

-Only in 2006 did the FDA approve the drug for use in children with autism–but by 2012, Johnson & Johnson was made to pay a $2.2 billion fine for their violations of marketing rules, one of the biggest drug company fines in history.
-Finally, in November 2015, over one thousand defective drug lawsuits involving Risperdal and gynecomastia were consolidated into a mass tort.
+Only in 2006 did the FDA approve the drug for use in children with autism, but by 2012, Johnson & Johnson was made to pay a $2.2 billion fine for their violations of marketing rules, one of the biggest drug company fines in history.
+Finally, in November 2015, over 1,000 defective drug lawsuits involving Risperdal and gynecomastia were consolidated into a mass tort.